Deterministic and Probabilistic Binary Search in Graphs: Conclusion and Open Problems

 \section{Conclusion and Open Problems}

 We proved that using vertex queries (which reveal either that the target is at the queried vertex, or exhibit an edge on a shortest path to the target), a target can always be found in an undirected positively weighted graph using at most $\log n$ queries.
-When queries give the correct answer only with probability $p > \Half$, we obtain an (essentially information-theoretically optimal) algorithm which finds the target with probability at least $1 - \ErrProb$ using $(1 - \ErrProb) \log n /(1 - H(p)) + o(\log n)$ queries in expectation (for sufficiently large \ErrProb).
+When queries give the correct answer only with probability $p > \Half$, we obtain an (essentially information-theoretically optimal) algorithm which finds the target with probability at least $1 - \ErrProb$ using $(1 - \ErrProb) \log n /(1 - H(p)) + o(\log n) + O(\log^2(1/\ErrProb))$ queries in expectation.
 We also proved several hardness results for different variants, ranging from hardness under the ETH and SETH to \Hardness{PSPACE}{completeness}.

 Our work raises a number of immediate technical questions for future work, but also some broader directions.
 Some of the more immediate directions are: \begin{enumerate} \item In light of our hardness results for finding the exact answer, how hard is it to find an \emph{approximately} optimal strategy?
-Can this be done in polynomial time? \item For directed graphs which are almost undirected, close the gap (see Appendix~\ref{sec:almost-undirected}) between the upper bound of $\MAXCYCLE \ln(2) \cdot \log n$, and the lower bound of $\frac{\MAXCYCLE-1}{\log \MAXCYCLE} \cdot \log n$ on the number of queries required.
-Clearly, if $\MAXCYCLE \in \omega(n/\log n)$, the upper bound cannot be tight, and we conjecture that the lower bound may be asymptotically tight. \item For undirected graphs, is the problem of deciding if an adaptive strategy using at most \TOTQ queries exists in \Complexity{NP}?
-What about \Complexity{Co-NP}? \item For the semi-adaptive version, close the gap between the $\Sigma_{2\NumRound-5}$-hardness and the membership in $\Sigma_{2\NumRound-1}$.
-We believe that a more involved hardness proof establishes $\Sigma_{2\NumRound-3}$-hardness, which still leaves a gap with the upper bound. \end{enumerate}
+Can this be done in polynomial time?